 The following features do not work on encrypted columns:

 Dynamic Data Masking

-After demonstrating the use of this encryption solution, you may be asking, "What about Dynamic Data Masking (DDM) ???".
-Well, for starters, DDM is not a data encryption solution but a data masking solution.
+After demonstrating the use of this encryption solution, you may be asking yourself, "What about Dynamic Data Masking (DDM) ???".
+Well, for a start, DDM is not a data encryption solution, but a data masking solution.

 While data encryption effectively prevents your data from being restored (including from backups) and accessed improperly, data masking with Dynamic Data Masking only restricts content that is displayed at the end of a SELECT command, or that is, if you have access to a backup file, you can restore it to an instance where you are sysadmin and you have free access to previously masked data.

 To learn more about Dynamic Data Masking, see the article.
-SQL Server 2016 - Data Masking with Dynamic Data Masking (DDM), where I demonstrate how to use it, restrictions and even how to “break” masking and access the original data (even without permission).
+SQL Server 2016 - Data Masking with Dynamic Data Masking (DDM), where I demonstrate how to use it, restrictions and even how to “break” the masking and access the original data (even without having permission to do so).